clausehound/clausehound-blog/content/blog/blog-bite-when-can-employers-enforce-employment-agreements-executed-after-an-employee-commences-work/index.md

 author: alina@clausehound.com
 tags: ["Employment Agreement","Execution","Mondaq","Learn","Canada (ON)"]
 date: 2017-04-27 00:00:00
-description: "This article posted on our partner site Mondaq.com discusses the enforceability of employment agreements executed shortly after an employee commences work.
-The author uses a recent Ontario Court of A..."
+description: "This article posted on our partner site Mondaq discusses the enforceability of employment agreements executed shortly after an employee commences work."
 ---

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/canada/x/589518/employment+litigation+tribunals/Can+An+Employment+Agreement+Executed+After+The+Employee+Starts+Work+Be+Enforced+The+Ontario+Court+Of+Appeal+Says+Yes) discusses the enforceability of employment agreements executed shortly after an employee commences work.